souzamarlon/mysafeguest-mobile/README.md

 - See all the appointments from every resident.

 What can I do in Resident area?:
-- See the list of your appointments, create new appointments for your guests to be able to visit you and edit or delete it.
+- See the list of your appointments, create new appointments for your guests to visit you and you can change this appointment anytime using the edit option.
-- The appointments created has one qrcode to be share, you can share by whatsapp or others social medias.
+- When the appointments are created you will be able to share the Qr code, you can share by whatsapp or others social medias.

 </h4>